Issues in Mental Health Nursing

 Issues in Mental Health Nursing is a peer-reviewed nursing journal that covers psychiatric and mental health nursing.
-Because clinical research is the primary vehicle for the development of nursing science, the journal presents data-based articles on nursing care provision to clients of all ages in a variety of community and institutional settings.
+Because clinical research is the primary factor for the development of nursing science, the journal presents data-based articles on nursing care provision to clients of all ages in a variety of community and institutional settings.
 Additionally, the journal publishes theoretical papers and manuscripts addressing mental health promotion, public policy concerns, and educational preparation of mental health nurses.
 The editor-in-chief is Sandra P. Thomas (University of Tennessee).